memair/docs/_endpoints/locations_bulk_add.md

 json
 : JSON blob containing list of locations using parameters as above

+access_token
+: access token with correct scopes for memories being accessed.
+See [Request Access Token](#authenticationrequest_access_token) for more details

 Adds multiple locations to users memair.

 ~~~ bash